iman2693/imankianian.github.io/_pages/education.md

 <h2>
-M.Sc. in Computer Science - Artificial Intelligence at the University of Tehran              (2021 - Now)
+M.Sc. in Computer Science - Artificial Intelligence at the University of Tehran              (2021 - Present)
 </h2>

 <h3>